 One source (R1-2009062, Docomo) observed that the mean r.m.s. delay spread of 60 GHz system in Outdoor-B scenario is about 23 nsec and the 95%-tile delay spread value is about 80 nsec.
 More than half of UE experiences channels with delay larger than 20 ns, which should be referred to in the link performance evaluation with large delay configurations.

-It is identified that CP duration may need to absorb sufficient portion of the post-beamforming delay spread and also consider some margin for timing error from sources such as initial timing error, timing advanced, and potentially synchronization error and propagation delay between for transmissions in multi-TRP deployments.
+It is identified that CP duration may need to absorb sufficient portion of the post-beamforming delay spread and also consider margin for timing error from sources such as initial timing error, timing advanced, timing alignment error, and potentially synchronization error and propagation delay between transmissions in multi-TRP deployments.